tohurtv/linux-setup/README.md

 # Blend-os-setup
-My personal system.yaml and scripts I use for my blendOS setup
+My personal system.yaml and scripts and configs I use for my blendOS setup